Tax Tables

 3. Negative amounts can only be used to offset other income taxes payable (it is assumed the taxpayer has other income).

-4. Salary, RRSP/RRIF withdrawals and other income are taxed at the regular rates, e.g. see other income.
+4. Salary, RRSP/RRIF withdrawals and other income are taxed at the regular marginal rates, e.g. see other income.

 5. One can invest currently up to $7,000.00 per year or the cumulative amount you haven't contributed to date in a tax-free savings account (TFSA).